Security-Phoenix-demo/autoconfig/Python script/README.md

 The function for Component creation is [CreateRepositories](Phoenix.ps1).

+## Ticketing integration

+Any environment/application/service/component can have a Ticketing integration.
+Just add this configuration to the respected item that you want to integrate:
+``
+Ticketing:
+  - TIntegrationName: IAS-Jira # optional
+    Backlog: abinitio - mandatory
+``

+Example config for application:
+``
+DeploymentGroups:
+  - AppName: TST_TestApp10915 #name of the application
+    Domain: Security  #domain = component or application can be used to group by bysiness unit
+    SubDomain: Simplified Access Management  #sub-domain = component or application can be used to group by busienss unit
+    ReleaseDefinitions: []
+    Responsable: ciso4.test@company.com #owner of the application mandatory, needs to be one of the user already created in the phoenix security
+    Tier: 4 #importance from 1-10 higher -> more critical , 5 default = neutral
+    Deployment_set: Service1
+    Ticketing:
+      - TIntegrationName: IAS-Jira
+        Backlog: abinitio
+``

+## Messaging integration

+Any environment/application/service/component can have a Messaging integration.
+Just add this configuration to the respected item that you want to integrate:
+``
+Messaging:
+  - MIntegrationName: IAS-Slack # optional
+    Channel: abinitio # mandatory
+``

+Example config for application:
+``
+DeploymentGroups:
+  - AppName: TST_TestApp10915 #name of the application
+    Domain: Security  #domain = component or application can be used to group by bysiness unit
+    SubDomain: Simplified Access Management  #sub-domain = component or application can be used to group by busienss unit
+    ReleaseDefinitions: []
+    Responsable: ciso4.test@company.com #owner of the application mandatory, needs to be one of the user already created in the phoenix security
+    Tier: 4 #importance from 1-10 higher -> more critical , 5 default = neutral
+    Deployment_set: Service1
+    Messaging:
+      - MIntegrationName: IAS-Slack
+        Channel: abinitio
+``

 ## Deployed Applications

 Deployed applications is the association of Applications to the Service.